 Buying Vs Renting

-While buying can lock in long‑term costs and benefit from low 20‑year mortgage rates (around 2.1%), renting gives you flexibility and a lower upfront cash requirement, so weigh your priorities and cash position carefully.
+Buying can lock in long‑term costs and benefit from low 20‑year mortgage rates (around 2.1%), but renting gives you flexibility and a lower upfront cash requirement.
+Weigh your priorities and cash position carefully.

 Buying property runs about 19,522 CHF/m² in centre (15,000–30,000) and 14,775 CHF/m² outside (11,000–20,000).